A Public Charter School K through 5th

 An innovative curriculum that not only fosters critical and creative thinking, teamwork, and problem solving, but also empowers kids to use their heads, hearts, and hands – the three H’s.
 Since 1999, thousands of students have benefited from Team Masternmind.
 The hands-on seminars introduce themes that students discuss and then solve in teams.
 Teams then engineer devices and structures that explain the problem.
 For more information about Team Mastermind, click here.

-Copyright©2019-2021.
+Copyright©2019-2022.
 All Rights Reserved.
-The content of this public elementary charter school website specializing in small class sizes and creative instruction for Pre-K through 5th Grade in Math, Reading, Language, Arts, Social Studies, Science, and Physical Education is owned exclusively by Mountain Charter School [Flagstaff, Arizona]
+The content of this Flagstaff public elementary charter school website specializing in small class sizes with private and creative instruction for Pre-K through 5th Grade in Math, Reading, Language, Arts, Social Studies, Science, and Physical Education is owned exclusively by Mountain Charter School [Flagstaff, Arizona].